fanpu/website/_posts/2023-01-02-latex-tips.markdown

 ## Typesetting as a Form of Art
 It is important to get into the right mindset whenever you typeset a document.
-You are not simply ``writing'' a document - you are crafting a work of art that combines both the precision and creativity of your logical thinking, as well as the elegance of a beautifully typeset writing.
+You are not simply "writing" a document &mdash; you are crafting a work of art that combines both the precision and creativity of your logical thinking, as well as the elegance of a beautifully typeset writing.
 The amount of attention and care you put into the presentation is indicative of the amount